 - a.
-Examine increasing financial and programitic support for organizations working to assist the unhoused. - As a result, to the 100-Day Challenge, launch a new initiative called "Yes to the Address" which is focused on working with housing providers to building capacity for affordable housing for unhoused residents in the Oak Park community by working with Housing Forward. - Implement phase II of the panhandling campaign to harness resident generosity to meet the needs of unhoused residents. - Work with private housing providers and the Homelessness Coalition to bridge gaps and remove barriers in unhoused residents accessing available, vacant residential properties in the Village. - Host two community forums to promote education, awareness, and advocacy within the community for residents, social services, and our unhoused population.
+As a result, to the 100-Day Challenge, launch a new initiative called "Yes to the Address" which is focused on working with housing providers to building capacity for affordable housing for unhoused residents in the Oak Park community by working with Housing Forward. - a.
+Implement phase II of the panhandling campaign to harness resident generosity to meet the needs of unhoused residents. - a.
+Work with private housing providers and the Homelessness Coalition to bridge gaps and remove barriers in unhoused residents accessing available, vacant residential properties in the Village. - a.
+Host two community forums to promote education, awareness, and advocacy within the community for residents, social services, and our unhoused population.
 One will be a panhandling campaign and the second will be about preventative homelessness.